multilingualprogramming/multilingual/docs/WASM_AI_INTEGRATION.md

 print(response)  # "4"
 ```

-The Python backend uses a MockProvider (for testing) or real AI services at runtime.
+The Python backend uses a MockProvider for tests and examples unless a real
+provider is registered.
+Install `multilingualprogramming[ai]` for the OpenAI,
+Anthropic, and Ollama provider SDKs.

 ### WASM (Requires Host Imports)
 ```wat